desmap/ale-sensible/README.md

 Further, install all linters/fixers you want to use locally or globally (don't mix local and global) and ALE will find them.
 To set fixers, e.g. first Prettier, then Standard, add `let g:ale_fixers = ['prettier', 'standard']` to your .vimrc/init.vim.
 To execute all fixers, run `:ALEFix` in Vim/Neovim.

-Find further ALE options with `:help ale`.
+Find further ALE options and commands with `:help ale`.

 **Missing any settings that should be default?
 Open an issue or PR, I am happy to get your input!**